 This blog offers a great opportunity for those writers interested in contributing a post about blogging.
 The blog host, Kristi Hines, accepts guest content that follows her set guidelines and instructions.

 If you’re looking for a site that offers great content in the form of both the written word and audio (podcasts), this is it.
-Unfortunately, they stopped accepting unsolicited guest articles in 2014, but they are still considering a change in the future.
+Unfortunately, they stopped accepting unsolicited guest articles in 2014.

 This blog is known for its catchy headlines and content tone, but they also no longer accept guest posts.
 It’s still a great blog to reference though.